tatonetti-lab/tcga-path-reports/README.md

 ### TCGA Pathology Reports in Machine Readable Text

-Code and associated data for "Benchmark Pathology Report Text Corpus with Cancer Type Classification" (Kefeli et al.).
+## Code and associated data for "Benchmark Pathology Report Text Corpus with Cancer Type Classification" (Kefeli et al.).

-The following data directories can be found at https://tatonettilab.org/resources/tcga-path-reports/ due to large file size:

--imgs_for_aws: Images for Textract input

--aws_response: Response files (per page) of Textract output
+Due to large file size, imgs_for_aws (images for Textract input) and aws_response (response files for Textract output) can be found at the following repository: https://tatonettilab.org/resources/tcga-path-reports/